-This out of bounds Portal run simply involves using some acrobatics to take a path through the game that players wouldn't normally take were they 'following' the path set by the game...
+This out-of-bounds Portal run simply requires some acrobatics to take a path through the game that players wouldn't take in normal gameplay...

-...while this Nier Automata technique involves clipping through the map to move outside the physics area of the game.
+...while this Nier Automata technique involves clipping through the map to move outside the designed area of the game.

-The leader of the SDA community - Radix - was keen to lay down a common rule set for all speed runs across all games and so going out of boundss Twin Galaxies, a competitive and more general game records site, allowed individual rules for each game based on each game’s architecture. sh became much more popular and is now the standard way speedrunning is done, with the community around each game discussing and suggesting rules for runs and popularly arbitrating on what is considered 'cheating.' gthrough Speedrun.com shows how each gamey allows for its own variables.
-Some still won't allow certain techniques like glitching because it means that the run becomes basically void.
-For instance itpossible to use glitches to complete early Pokemon games in a time of 0.00 which voids any notion of competition and makes a glitched run a pointless exercise.
-However, the community around it has set variables that still allow for challenges.
+Radix, the leader of the SDA community, was keen to lay down a common rule set for all speed runs across all games, and thus banned going out of bounds in speedruns.
+Conversely, Twin Galaxies, a competitive and more general game records site, allowed individual rules for each game based on each game’s architecture.
+Ultimately, the Twin Galaxies approach became much more popular and is now the standard model for determining the ethics of speedrunning, with each game’s community discussing and suggesting rules for runs and arbitrating on what constitutes cheating.
+On Speedrun.com, each game has evolved its own ideology and idiosyncrasies.
+Some game communities do not allow certain techniques like glitching—as in the technique used to complete early Pokemon games in 0.00 seconds, as seen in [Figure X]—because they void any notion of competition, making the glitched speedrun a pointless exercise.
+However, the Pokemon community has set variables that still allow for challenges and debate.

-The sheer level of accomplishment in the community of speedrunners is staggeringhe dedication to iterative play over, and over, and over again to find ever more perfect runs . heres something richly and politically nascent about speedrunning that isn't identified by the communityh.
+The sheer level of accomplishment in the community of speedrunners is staggering.
+But the dedication to iterative play—over, and over, and over again in order to find ever-more perfect runs—is a strategy that we could learn from to play in systems.
+While it may not be acknowledged or prioritised by the community, there’s something richly and politically nascent about speedrunning that—as with film in the twentieth century—may be a lightning rod for ways of playing our world better.

-Recent studies of the huge celebrity-driven gaming culture in South Korea and viewing figures soccer in Europe the socio-temporal aspects of gaming the idea of ‘…play as a disposition for calibration helps to make sense of everyday strategies for making do in precarious circumstances.’
-In other words, the ability to move between different speeds of existence – the rapid ‘Actions Per Minute’ of elite gamers – and the perceived malaise of precarious society.
+Recent studies of the huge celebrity-driven gaming culture in South Korea—equivalent in financial value and viewing figures to soccer in Europe—identify the sociotemporal aspects of gaming, offering the idea that “play as a disposition for calibration helps to make sense of everyday strategies for making do in precarious circumstances.”
+In other words, the ability to move between different speeds of existence—the rapid “Actions Per Minute” of elite gamers—and the perceived malaise of precarious society.

-o sophisticated mastery of a system to see it as an artefact contained by its construction and thus . d.rypel schange their relationship with the developer and the game and their position in it.
-Any game is a system of interacting parts that fit together to perform certain functions.
-Speedrunners understand these mechanics so keenly that they are able to turn the system to new usesto use the game in toto as their own playground, not one defined by the developers.
-It reminds me somewhat of a section of the preamble in Georges Perec's Life; A User's Manual:
+Speedrunners possess a sophisticated mastery of a system and its dynamics that allows them to fully exploit that system to their advantage—to see it as an artefact contained by its construction, and thus open to manipulation.
+A casual gamer might buy into the simulated world, believing the ground solid and the sky limitless, the whole world bounded by the screen.
+A speedrunner knows that the ground is simply a collision surface that can be broken at its edges, the sky an environment map, and the screen a mere slice of the architecture at their control.
+Speedrunners can thus change their relationship with the developer, the game, and their position within it.
+Every game is a system of interacting parts that fit together to perform certain functions.
+Speedrunners understand these mechanics so keenly that they are able to turn the system to new uses—to use the game in toto as their own playground, not one defined by the developers.
+That power reminds me of the preamble in Georges Perec's Life: A User's Manual: